-Completion of the port's multi-million pound berth extension, undertaken during a period of significant challenge, means we can now manage larger ships or multiple smaller ships at the same time.
+Completion of the port's multi-million pound berth extension, undertaken during a period of significant challenge, means the port can now manage larger ships, or multiple smaller ships at the same time.

 Investment in the port's infrastructure is part of an ambitious strategy to continue growth as a leading player in the maritime industry, and one of the UK's most sustainable ports.

 To mark this achievement, the berth was to be awarded a ceremonial name by Portsmouth's Lord Mayor.
 The berth was also be blessed by the Dean of Portsmouth Cathedral, the Very Reverend Dr. Anthony Cane.

 As the port is owned by the people of Portsmouth, they called called on the city’s residents to submit their suggestions of famous engineers and seafarers who would would link this feat of engineering to Portsmouth’s past as a proud seafaring city and a centre of engineering excellence.